drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L18/slides.md

 ## DIS (~ 5 minutes)

-Very few industry teams are actually *creating* their own machine learning models.
-Most teams are using existing models, and focusing on the data and the pipeline that feeds into the model.
-The differentiator is often how well you use existing tools and how fast you can iterate.
+Most industry teams are not researching new machine learning models.
+Instead, they leverage existing models and focus on optimizing the data and pipelines that feed into those models.
+The key differentiator is often how effectively you use available tools and how quickly you can iterate.

-With that in mind, what are some things you can do / have to speed up your ML pipeline?
+**With that in mind, what strategies can you use to speed up your ML pipeline?**

 <!--s-->